msantl/cryptofolio/README.md

 Since this is a `django` project I encourage you to use `virtualenv` and `virtualenvwrapper`.

+If you're using a `Linux` distribution, you'll need to run `sudo apt-get install libmariadbclient-dev` if you're running `mariadb` or `sudo apt-get install libmysqlclient-dev` otherwise.

 Install all `python` dependencies using `pip install -r requirements.txt`.